sparrell/LearningErlang/README.md

 # LearningErlang
 Used for learning erlang.
-Public (emabarrasing) so can use Quickcheck, Gadget, and other "open-source-only" clould tools
+Public (embarrassing) so can use Quickcheck, Gadget, and other "open-source-only" clould tools